sibar9bit/stateless-tomcat/README.md

-Showing how externalisising the HTTP Servlet session into a database can work.
+Showing how externalising the HTTP Servlet session into a database can work.

 Getting started
 ===============